 - Strengthen the Abdominal Wall: Abdominal exercises, such as planks, can help strengthen the area prone to cramping.
 Core strength is vital to successful running, so this is a good practice regardless of whether or not you get cramps during your run.

-I hope this post was helpful in understanding what running cramps are and how they can be prevented.
+I hope this post was helpful for cramping while running and in understanding what running cramps are and how they can be prevented.
 While running cramps are annoying, I can attest that I experience them less the longer I have been running.
 Over the years I have learned how to strengthen my core, hydrate and fuel properly and generally avoid a lot of the common causes of running cramps.

 What are your tips for preventing side cramps?